N-Garner/N-Garner/README.md

 ### Hi there 👋

 I’m @N-Garner, also known as Nick Garner.
-I'm a reaserch scientist and PhD student, primarily using R to analyse rodent and human circadian data.
+I'm a reaserch scientist who has done a doctoral degree trying to understand how neurodegenerative diseases affect sleep and the circadian system.

+📫 Feel free to reach out to me on LinkedIn or via email.

 <!--
 **N-Garner/N-Garner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.